Scrum and Agile app: backlog, sprints, epics, and burndown

 • Todos can hang off a story the same way they hang off any project.
 The story's project status drives the kanban column on the sprint board.

-• Sprints and epics created directly on a circle are tagged as that circle's own work so they don't accidentally roll up under a super-circle's view.
+• Sprints, epics, and milestones created directly on a circle are tagged as that circle's own work so they don't accidentally roll up under a super-circle's view.

 The same applies to circles: a Scrum-enabled circle still has Roles, Domains, Policies, Meetings, Metrics, Todos, and Notes if you have those apps on.
 Scrum is additive.